dwitawin/web-scraping-commerce/README.md

 # web-scraping-commerce
-This project is used for scraping data from various e-commerce websites.
+This repository is used for scraping product data from e-commerce.